Why Are the Leaves on My Rhododendron Rolling Up and Wilting?

-Why are the leaves on my rhododendron rolling up and wilting?
+The leaves on my rhododendron are rolling up and wilting.
+What could be causing this?